The ZX calculus is a language for surface code lattice surgery: Abstract

 \section{Abstract}

-Quantum computing is moving rapidly to the point of deployment of technology.
-Functional quantum devices will require the ability to correct error in order to be scalable and effective.
-A leading choice of error correction, {in particular for modular or distributed architectures,} is the surface code with logical two-qubit operations realised via {``lattice surgery''}.
-These operations {consist} of ``merges" and ``splits" {acting non-unitarily} on the logical states and are not easily captured by standard circuit notation.
-This raises the question of how best to reason about lattice surgery in order efficiently to use quantum states and operations in architectures with complex resource management issues.
-In this paper we demonstrate that the operations of the ZX calculus, a form of quantum diagrammatic reasoning designed using category theory, match exactly the operations of lattice surgery.
-Red and green ``spider" nodes match rough and smooth merges and splits, and follow the axioms of a dagger special associative Frobenius algebra.
-Some lattice surgery operations can require non-trivial correction operations, which are captured natively in the use of the ZX calculus in the form of ensembles of diagrams.
-We give a first taste of the power of the calculus as a language for surgery by considering two operations (magic state use and producing a \cnot) and show how ZX diagram re-write rules give lattice surgery procedures for these operations that are novel, efficient, and highly configurable.
+A leading choice of error correction for scalable quantum computing is the surface code with lattice surgery.
+The basic lattice surgery operations, the merging and splitting of logical qubits, act non-unitarily on the logical states and are not easily captured by standard circuit notation.
+This raises the question of how best to design, verify, and optimise protocols that use lattice surgery, in particular in architectures with complex resource management issues.
+In this paper we demonstrate that the operations of the ZX calculus --- a form of quantum diagrammatic reasoning based on bialgebras --- match exactly the operations of lattice surgery.
+Red and green ``spider'' nodes match rough and smooth merges and splits, and follow the axioms of a dagger special associative Frobenius algebra.
+Some lattice surgery operations require non-trivial correction operations, which are captured natively in the use of the ZX calculus in the form of ensembles of diagrams.
+We give a first taste of the power of the calculus as a language for lattice surgery by considering two operations (T gates and producing a \cnot) and show how ZX diagram re-write rules give lattice surgery procedures for these operations that are novel, efficient, and highly configurable.